sigmod/sqlpp/document.md

       { "user_id": 1, "org_name": "geomedia" }
     ]

-Note that `UNNEST` has the "inner" semantics --- if a user does not have any employment history, the tuple corresponding to the user will not be emitted in the result.
+Note that `UNNEST` has the "inner" semantics --- if a user does not have any employment history, no tuple corresponding to the user will be emitted in the result.

 ### <a id="Left_outer_unnests">Left outer unnests
 `LEFT OUTER UNNEST` has the "left outer" semantics.
 For example, field `foo` does not exist in the record for the user with id being 1, but the returned result set still contains the user's id.